Five years on, flight MH17 families call for justice

 “We wouldn’t have found these four suspects who were allegedly culpable for this incident if we didn’t keep moving forward,” she said during a memorial ceremony in Kuala Lumpur.

-The ceremony, organized by the Australian and Dutch embassies in Malaysia, observed a minute of silence at 9.20 p.m.
+The ceremony, organised by the Australian and Dutch embassies in Malaysia, observed a minute of silence at 9.20 p.m.
 (0120 GMT), marking the time the aircraft was downed.

 Patrick Sivagnanam, who lost three family members in the tragedy, urged the Malaysian government to keep families updated on developments, amid conflicting statements made by authorities on the international probe.